Absence, illness and punctuality

 Students are expected to take books and device for two classes at a time so that lockers are not used between periods 1 and 2, 3 and 4, or 5 and 6 except for Physical Education or Instrumental music classes.

 Unfortunately bicycle theft is a problem in the general community and the School is not immune to this problem.
 Bicycles have been stolen from the School.
-The same precautions against bicycle theft need to be taken at school as need to be taken anywhere else, i.e. the use of a strong securing device whenever the bicycle is not in use.
+We recommend the use of a strong securing device/lock whenever the bicycle is not in use to deter theft.

 Further, the School wishes to advise parents and students that: